genai-impact/ecologits/docs/methodology/llm_inference.md

 **Assumptions:**

 * Models are deployed with vLLM backend.
-* Models are quantized to 4 bits.
+* Models are quantized to 16 bits.

 **Limitations:**

-* We do not account for some inference optimizations such as flash attention.
-* We do not have benchmarks for multi-GPU deployments.
 * We do not account for the multiple modalities of a model (only text-to-text generation).

 ### On hardware